-The Group financial statements are based on the consolidation of three components, representing three reporting units.
+The Group financial statements are based on the consolidation of two components, representing two reporting units.

-Following our assessment of the risk of material misstatements of the Group financial statements, we selected all three components in determining our Group audit scope.
-Two of these components, one of which was sold in April 2020, were subject to a full audit and one was subject to specified audit procedures.
+Following our assessment of the risk of material misstatements of the Group financial statements, we selected all two components in determining our Group audit scope.
+One of these components was subject to a full audit and one was subject to specified audit procedures.
 The specified audit procedures were based on our assessment of the risks of material misstatement and the materiality of the location's business operations relative to the Group.